1wunderkind/loopgpt-backend/production-review/CONVERSATION_FLOW.md

 ## 🎯 Overview

-This document describes the typical conversation flows and tool orchestration patterns for LoopGPT.
+This document describes the typical conversation flows and tool orchestration patterns for LooptOS.
 It helps ChatGPT understand when to use which tools and how to chain them together for optimal user experience.

 ---